|Style||Partially Escorted & Guided

 Passengers departing from JFK & IAD will arrive to Shanghai late in the evening of Day 2 and will follow a slightly different touring itinerary in Shanghai.

 Optional Excursion (Excursion must be purchased locally): Shanghai Acrobatic Show with Dinner, $35.
 This evening, take advantage of an optional dinner followed by an exciting acrobatics show.

 Day 3: Shanghai.
 Enjoy a full day at leisure in Shanghai to explore on your own.
 Breakfast provided.

-Optional Excursion: Suzhou Day Tour with Lunch, $95.
+Optional Excursion (Excursion must be purchased locally): Suzhou Day Tour with Lunch, $95.
 Suzhou is China's well-known "city of gardens" where the art of gardening has evolved over more than 1,500 years.
 There were once over 200 gardens in the city, and an impressive 69 of them are still well-preserved today.
 You'll visit the Master of Nets Garden (1140 AD), which has been duplicated at New York's Metropolitan Museum of Art.
 Enjoy a Rickshaw Tour among the local streets and river banks.
 After a boat ride through Suzhou's lovely Grand Canal and a visit to the local market, stop for lunch at a local market and experience the sights and sounds of China first-hand.
 Round out your day discovering how silk is produced at the Silk Reeling Factory.

 Day 4: Shanghai.
 Spend a final day of leisure in Shanghai.
 Breakfast provided.